armaber/articles/PCIeHP/notes.md

 ===

 *Though the OS supports PCIe hot plug, on-premise indicators are incomplete.
-A method to establish if the system supports hot plug is put forward.*
+A method to establish system support for hot plug is put forward.*

 * In Device Manager, hot plug support is part of Root Complex properties, PCIExpressNativeHotPlugControl.
 If it is absent, then the platform does not